Quality of Life Initiatives

 Understand the broadband expansion project in the Sterling Business and Technology Park.

-Wayne Memorial Hospital in Honesdale has embarked on an expansion project that will add an 85,000-square-foot patient tower to the facility on Park Street.
+Wayne Memorial Hospital in Honesdale has nearly completed an expansion project that will add an 85,000-square-foot patient tower to the facility on Park Street.

 The training Kitchen & Café allows youth and those with disabilities or others with barriers to employment, an opportunity to learn pre-employment skills, receive food safety training and to participate and give back to their community.